avito-tech/avito-android/docs/content/contributing/GradlePlugins.md

 ### IntelliJ IDEA

-Preferred, but could not work if current Android Gradle Plugin not merget yet
+Preferred, but could not work if current Android Gradle Plugin is not supported yet

 **Settings > Build, Execution, Deployment > Build Tools > Gradle > Runner**